Lincoln Consistory Court Wills Index

 LCC Wills index : 1701-1800

 The index is searchable in sections using the Adobe search facility.
-Please click on the “Downloads” tab near the top of this page, then click on the relevant index section to download and open a file.
+Please click on the “Downloads” section at the botton of this page, then click on the relevant index section to download and open a file.
 Type a name or place in the “Find” box on the header bar and the results will be shown highlighted on the page(s).

 Please note that these indexes have been scanned from quite old typed lists.
 Therefore, the index may not locate names and place with total accuracy.
 Where the document reference cites numbers such as 1762189, the 1 after the date, 1762, should be taken as an oblique stroke.
 Hence, for example, the proper document reference is LCC WILLS 1762/89.